Travel n Tour

 Bicester Village

 Then there’s the buying.
 Spending figures for Chinese tourists are virtually awesome.
-According to the UNWTO, Chinese vacationers in remote places spent $261.1bn in 2016, up from around $10bn within the 12 months 2000.
+According to the UNWTO, Chinese vacationers in remote places spent $261.1bn in 2016, up from around $10bn within the 12 months of 2000.
 Collectively, America’s globetrotters parted with an exceedingly paltry $123.6bn.

 Bicester Village makes masses of people very happy